Click to watch the video

-The video formats that your Android device supports is determined by the manufacturer of your device.
-(If Video Kiosk encounters a video in a format not supported by the device, it will skip the video and will play the media next file.)
+- No Crash on Unsupported or unplayable files.
+When Video Kiosk tries to play a video in a format not supported by the device or an unplayable file, it will skip the video and will play the next file.

 Customizing Playing Video in a loop on Android